WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### Swift
 1. Add a header file with the file name format as `<app_name>-Bridging-header.h`.
 2. Add the import header `#import "CAMDOReporter.h"` to your `<app_name>-Bridging-header.h` file.
-3. Add the `<app_name>-Bridging-header.h` file to Swift Compiler - Code Generation section in the Build Settings.
+3. Add the `<app_name>-Bridging-header.h` file to the Swift Compiler - Code Generation section in the Build Settings.
 `<name of the project>/<app_name>-Bridging-header.h`
-4. Initialize the CAMobileAppAnalytics sdk in `didFinishLaunchingWithOptions` method
+4. Initialize the CAMobileAppAnalytics sdk in the `didFinishLaunchingWithOptions` method.
 ```
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
     //Initialize CA App Experience Analytics SDK